MesaRoboticsOrganization/Mesa-Robotics-Organization/README.md

 #**San Diego Mesa Robotics Organization**
 # www.mesarobotics.org

-## Members, please email your Github account name to robomro@gmail.com if you want to have
+Members, please email your Github account name to robomro@gmail.com if you want to have push authorization.
-push authorization.

-Feel free to push whatever you want into the repo.

 Git for Windows: